‘I Should Have Left Them In Jail’: Trump Attacks LaVar Ball For Being ‘Unaccepting’

 Trump is well-known for using Twitter as a platform to speak directly to the American people and the rest of the world as well.
 Trump also uses his social media niche as a bully pulpit to criticize his opponents.
 He has used Twitter as a means to attack congressmen, journalists, other world leaders, and just about anyone he disapproves of.

 However, Trump is not without his considerably large base of supporters.
-At the time of this writing, the president’s tweet had received nearly 200,000 “likes” and more than 60,000 “retweets.”
+At the time of this writing, the president’s tweet had received over 200,000 “likes” and more than 60,000 “retweets.”

 [Featured Image by Joshua Blanchard / Getty Images]